 Description

-DESCRIPTION: West Meon War Memorial is located in St John the Evangelist’s Churchyard (Grade II), to the south of the church.
-A variant of the Blomfield Cross of Sacrifice, it consists of a square platform, two-stepped octagonal base and plinth with a Latin cross rising from it.
-The front face of the cross bears a reversed sword, carved in low relief.
+West Meon War Memorial is situated in the churchyard of St John the Evangelist’s Church, which is also a listed building.
+This memorial is a variant of the Blomfield Cross of Sacrifice and features a square platform with a two-stepped octagonal base and plinth, from which a Latin cross rises.
+The front face of the cross is adorned with a reversed sword, carved in low relief.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.